Hog-CERN/Hog/docs/01-Getting-Started/04-update-hog.md

-  # Update HOG
+  # Update Hog

 Create a new merge request and a new branch starting from master.
 Checkout the branch and there go into the Hog directory

-Before updating HOG go to the hog repository and checkout the release notes for the latest version of HOG.
+Before updating Hog go to the hog repository and checkout the release notes for the latest version of Hog.
 *NOTE* that any peculiarity of a specific release is reported in the release notes and may require more changes with respect to the ones reported here.
 To get the latest release simply run: